-For fixed price contracts, there is a closeout period of not less than 90 days during which unexpended funds may not be transferred to another UTSA account.
+For fixed price contracts, there is a closeout period of not less than 90 days during which unexpended funds may not be transferred to another UTSA Project ID/Cost Center.

 For these contracts, payments are not based on cost reimbursement but rather on an agreed (fixed) sum in support of the project.
 After the completion of the project, if there is a balance of funds, the revenue is retained by UTSA.

 - Closeout procedures are initiated by notification from OSPA/RSC to GCFS.

 - UTSA will be reimbursed for unrecovered Facilities and Administrative (F&A) costs on the remaining unexpended balance.